House Price Watch

 100 most expensive houses in Brushford

-In the charming area of Brushford, nestled within Mid Devon, the real estate market has seen a fascinating range of house prices.
-The most expensive house sold for £495,000 in 2017, while the least expensive fetched £52,000.
-Since 1995, there have been 16 sales in the area, with the latest transaction occurring in 2022.
-Notably, 9 houses on this list are located on the same street, highlighting the appeal of neighborhoods like Abbotsham Lane and Gratton Lane.
+In the charming area of Brushford, part of Mid Devon, the real estate market has seen a fascinating range of house prices.
+The most expensive home sold for £495,000 in 2017, while the least expensive fetched £52,000.
+Over the years, there have been 16 sales since 1995, with the latest transaction occurring in 2022.
+Notably, 9 houses on the list are located on the same street, showcasing a close-knit community feel in this picturesque locale.

 Sold in March 2017